 Coming out as trans allowed Lucas to remove the "exoskeleton that was protecting me from the cruel world."
 But would playing these male roles be dysphoric?
 "Is it too much?
 Can I handle this?," Lucas wondered early on.
 She's careful when answering these questions.
 "I'm not going to belittle the fact that people have gender dysphoria, or say even that I don't have it.
 Of course, it's something that I thought about," she says.
 But acting is not real life.

 "It doesn't have anything to do with my identity,” says Lucas.
 She's been studying and performing masculinity for her entire life.
 It's freeing to only have to employ that expertise onstage now.
 "As far as me continuing to work as an international opera singer, I just want to do my job.
 If I'm going to sing baritone, I just want to go sing baritone really well."

-A new documentary from James Kicklighter, The Sound of Identity, follows Lucas as she takes on the title role in Mozart's Don Giovanni, making her the first known trans person to perform a principal role in an opera in the U.S. The message of the film is bigger than Lucas: You can be trans and still live the life of your dreams.
+A new documentary from James Kicklighter, The Sound of Identity (out on June 1), follows Lucas as she takes on the title role in Mozart's Don Giovanni, making her the first known trans person to perform a principal role in an opera in the U.S. The message of the film is bigger than Lucas: You can be trans and still live the life of your dreams.
 These things are not mutually exclusive.
 We still have a long way to go to reach full LGBTQ+ equality, especially for the trans community, but Lucas is an example of what's possible.

 LGBTQ&A is The Advocate's weekly interview podcast hosted by Jeffrey Masters.
 Past guests include Pete Buttigieg, Roxane Gay, Trixie Mattel, and Laverne Cox.
 New episodes come out every Tuesday.